nationalarchives/tdr-file-export/README.md

 ## Consignment Export
-This is the project which contains the code for the consginment export.
+This is the project which contains the code for the consignment export.

 The infrastructure for the export, is defined in the [terraform]("https://github.com/nationalarchives/tdr-terraform-environments") repository.
 * The front end makes a request to the api gateway with the user's token